Ahlat District

 Ahlat District is a district of Bitlis Province of Turkey.
 Its seat is the town of Ahlat.
 Its area is 1,153 km2, and its population is 42,131 (2021).
 From 1929 to 1936, it was a district of Van Province.

+Tourism

+The touristic places in Ahlat district are Ahlat Seljuk Cemetery, Ahlat Museum and Lake Nemrut.

 Composition

 There are two municipalities in Ahlat District: